-Having your smear test
+Having your screening test

-A smear test takes around 10 minutes.
+A test takes around 10 minutes.

 What to expect

 You can find out what to expect at

-Choosing a smear taker
+Choosing a screen-taker

 If you have a disability or health condition

 If you are pregnant, you can still have a screening test, especially if you have never had one before, are due or overdue for one, have an abnormal screening history, or have been recommended for a follow-up test.

-You should wait until three months after your baby’s birth for your cervical screening to allow time for the changes of pregnancy to settle.
+After your baby's birth you should wait three months to have a cervical screening test.
+This allows time for the changes of pregnancy to settle.

 Bringing a support person